rladiescolombo/rladies_colombo_blog/content/home/posts.md

 weight = 60  # Order that this section will appear.

 title = "Blog"
-subtitle = "If you’re interested in sharing your thoughts as a blog post, email us at XXX"
+subtitle = "If you’re interested in sharing your thoughts as a blog post, email us at colombo@rladies.org"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.